Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 <img width="910" alt="2" src="https://github.com/Md-Khid/Linear-Regression-Modelling/assets/160820522/ed483cbc-7fe2-4798-b975-39dd52083ad0">

 Given the positively skewed distribution of data in the "Limit," "Balance," and "Age" columns, we can replace the missing values with the median values.
 For the "Marital" and "Age" columns, we can replace the missing values with the mode.
+Additionally, upon inspecting the Age distribution, an anomalous age value is observed lying between -1 and 0.
+To address this anomaly, we will remove such values from the Age column, as they may represent system or human entry errors.

-#### Replace Missing Values
+#### Replace Missing Values and Remove Data Errors

 ```
+# Remove rows where 'Age' column has a value of 0 or -1
+df = df[df['AGE'] > 0]

 # Specify columns and their corresponding fill methods
 columns_to_fill = {
     'LIMIT': 'median',
     'BALANCE': 'median',
-    'AGE': 'median',
     'MARITAL': 'mode',
     'EDUCATION': 'mode'
 }

-# Iterate over columns and fill missing values
+# Fill missing values in specified columns
 for column, method in columns_to_fill.items():
     if method == 'median':
         df[column].fillna(df[column].median(), inplace=True)